JU 543 – All-round Stabilizer for Juices and Drinks

 • Well-defined properties

-• Wide range of specialized products
+• Wide range of specialised products

-• Replacement of lost mouthfeel in low calorie drinks
+• Replacement of lost mouthfeel in low-calorie drinks

 • Increased perception of higher juice content